xaviermouy/SoundScope/README.md

 ### New features:
 If you want new functionalities to be added to SoundScope, add an entry to the [issues list](https://github.com/xaviermouy/SoundScope/issues) with the label "**enhancement**".
-Use the thumbs up emoji to boost the priority of a new features.
+Use the thumbs-up emoji (:+1:) to boost the priority of a new features.

 # Development notes